 In October 2015 the second phase implementation has started.
 It featured the integration with RACQ (Australian club for Roadside Assistance, Motoring, Insurance, Finance & Travel) and special membership conditions for its existing participants.
 Also the project services availability for guest and members users was refactored.
 Also the path to accept the Global Money Week participants was added.
 And as a most recent addition Life Sherpa was extended to provide special conditions and services for corporate subscribers.

 Life Sherpa was meant to be a highly available service targeted to the Australian and New Zealand audience equally accessible and usable from both desktop and mobile devices.
 The latter was especially important as the primary audience for the service is the generation of Millenials.
 To achieve this the most recent versions of desktop browser must have been supported - Google Chrome, Mozilla Firefox, Safari, Microsoft Internet Explorer and Edge.
 Likewise for mobile the support of Chrome, Safari and Edge browsers was necessary.

 As an additional requirement Life Sherpa pages must be editable in-place by the admin staff whenever the page content has to be changed.

-Although the initial requirements gathering process was organized by the customer and mainly done at their side we have participated in the requirements refinement and polishing process, to make them complete enough for implementation phase.
-In order to make the functional requirements as complete as possible before the implementation has started we have closely cooperated with the Life Sherpa founders, user experience engineer and the designer.
-Also we communicated closely with SalesForce & Pardot integration engineer to fulfil SalesForce integration requirements in a best possible way.
+Although the initial requirements gathering process was organized by the customer and mainly done at their side we have participated in the requirements refinement and polishing process, to make them complete enough for the implementation phase.
+To make the functional requirements as complete as possible before the implementation has started we have closely cooperated with the Life Sherpa founders, user experience engineer and the designer.
+Also, we communicated closely with SalesForce & Pardot integration engineer to fulfill SalesForce integration requirements in a best possible way.

 Our infrastructure includes 3 types of the servers :